stackhpc/ansible-slurm-appliance/docs/upgrades.md

     Note that some releases may not include new images.
 In this case use the image from the latest previous release with new images.

 1. If required, build an "extra" image with local modifications.
-See site-specific instructions in [docs/site/README.md](site/README.md).
+See [docs/image-build.md](./image-build.md) and site-specific instructions in [docs/site/README.md](site/README.md).

 1. Modify your environments to use this image, test it in your staging cluster, and push commits to the PR created above.
 See site-specific instructions in [docs/site/README.md](site/README.md).